htrajan/ht-drawsteel/Bestiary/Umbral Stalker.md

 - ★ 12–16: 2 cold damage
 - ✸ 17+: 3 cold damage

-Effect: Until the end of the umbral stalker’s next turn, the area is concealed and blocks line of effect for all enemies.
+Effect: Until the end of the umbral stalker's next turn, the area is concealed and blocks line of effect for all enemies.

 **Shadow [[Jump]] (1 Malice)**